LuisDu902/Beast/README.md

 ### More Info

-For more information on any of these topics, and many other, please check out our report (docs/README.md).
+For more information on any of these topics, and many other, please check out our report.